Wonton230/Engine/README.md

   SomeDirectory/
       YourProjectDirectory/
         YourProjectDirectory.sln
-        Content/
+        Code/
+          Game/
+            EngineBuildPreferences.hpp       *Must be added in this directory.
         Run/                                 *Make sure this folder exists.
-This will be where build exe's get placed using the settings above Temporary/
+This will be where build exe's get placed using the settings above.
+          Data/                              *This will be where content files like textures, shaders, fonts, audio files will be stored.
+            Shaders/
+            Fonts/
+            Images/
+            ...
+        Temporary/
       Engine/
         Docs/